Champions (2016 team)

-The Champions are a team of teenage superheroes appearing in American comic books published by Marvel Comics.
-The team first appears in Champions #1 (October 2016) and was created by writer Mark Waid and artist Humberto Ramos.
+The Champions are a team of teenaged superheroes appearing in American comic books published by Marvel Comics.
+The team first appears in Champions (vol. 2) #1 (October 2016) and was created by writer Mark Waid and artist Humberto Ramos.

 Publication history

 In July 2016, Marvel announced the debut of the Champions, a team of teenage superheroes who became disillusioned with their predecessors and split off from the Avengers following the events of the 2016 "Civil War II" storyline.
 The team was created by writer Mark Waid and artist Humberto Ramos.
 Executive editor Tom Brevoort stated that the purpose of the team is to "reclaim and redefine in a classic sense what being a superhero should mean.
 Rather than seeing the previous generation as these icons that came before them, now they've interacted with them on a one-to-one basis and learned they aren't better or worse than anybody else."
 Brevoort explained that the characters chose the name Champions to distance themselves from the Avengers and wanted something decidedly upbeat.
-Brevoort also revealed that he had a list of several other names in case the trademark dispute with Heroic Publishing, who owned the name, fell through.
+Brevoort also revealed that he had a list of several other names in case the trademark dispute with Heroic Publishing, which owned the name, fell through.

 The first issue of the series was published on October 5, 2016.
 It sold 328,000 copies and was the second most sold book that month.
 It has been well received by critics and fans alike with an average score of 7.9 and 7.5 respectively on Comicbook Roundup.

 The series was relaunched in January 2019 under a new creative team with Jim Zub as writer and Steven Cummings as artist, and ended in October 2019 with issue #10.
-This series is focused on the core trio of Miles Morales, Sam Alexander, and Kamala Khan, who had started operating globally along with the expanded lineup.
+This series is focused on the core trio of Miles Morales, Sam Alexander, and Kamala Khan, who had started operating globally along with the expanded lineup after Miles made a deal with the devil Mephisto to resurrect the deceased Kamala.

 The series was scheduled for another relaunch in April 2020 with writer Eve Ewing and artist Simone Di Meo, but was disrupted due to COVID-19 pandemic.
-The Outlawed Marvel Comics crossover storyline began with the one-shot Outlawed #1 (March 2020) and continued over into Champions #1-5 (October 2020-March 2021) along with other comic series which focused on young superheroes.
-Champions #6-10 focused on the aftermath of Outlawed and resolved lingering threads.
+The Outlawed Marvel Comics crossover storyline began with the one-shot Outlawed #1 (March 2020) and continued over into Champions (vol. 4) #1-5 (October 2020-March 2021) along with other comic series which focused on young superheroes.
+Champions (vol. 4) #6-10 focused on the aftermath of Outlawed and resolved lingering threads.